mak626/auto-mailer/README.md

 -   Add a `content.html`,`content.css`,`images` in `temp` directory for the mail message.
 -   Refer `data-sample` for directory structure for certificated.
 Duplicate the same in `data` directory
 -   A `Participants` event is mandatory which contains emails of all participants in `Participants.csv`
+-   `hasParticipantionCertificate` can be set to `true` in cas participation certificates are there
 -   Configure send_certificates_events.js

     ```